david-fernando/medium-posts-api/README.md

  Fork this repository, make clone for your machine.

- Install the dependencies with one of the commands below`
+ Install the dependencies with one of the commands below:

  ```bash
  yarn install